Across the Orkhon Valley

 • Day 7 7: HORSEBACK TREK TO KHUISIN NAIMAN NUUR - 4-6 hours riding

 Continue to explore the natural wonders of Naiman Nuur, a region which is rich in flora and fauna.
-Riding from lake to lake in this idyllic setting, the more adventurous can swim or try fishing.
-Tonight, you will stay in a tourist camp.
+Riding from lake to lake in this idyllic setting, the more adventurous can swim.
+At the end of the day you'll meet the support vehicle with your belongings, and get to enjoy a warm shower.

 • Day 8 8: GYATRUUN – ULAAN TSUTGALAN - 4-6 hours riding

-Crossing the valley, you will ride towards the Tuvkhun Monastery.
+Today you'll cross the valley.
 Heading across grassy plains dotted with basaltic rocks and bordered by dormant volcanoes, you will eventually reach the Ulaantsutgalan Waterfall, a 20m cascade formed around 20,000 years ago by earthquakes and volcanic eruptions.
-In the evening, you will sleep in a yurt with locals.

 • Day 9 9: ULAAN TSUTGALAN - TUVKHUN - 4-6 hours riding